AAVWALSH/Election_Analysis/README.md

 ## Summary
 The analysis of the election shows that:

--There were 369,711 votes cast in the election.
+There were 369,711 votes cast in the election.

--The candidates were:
+#### The candidates were:
   - Charles Casper Stockham
   - Diana DeGette
   - Raymon Anthony Doane

-- The candidate results were:
+#### The candidate results were:
    - Charles Casper Stockham received 23.0% of the votes with 85,213 votes.
    - Diana DeGette received 73.8% of the votes with 272,892 votes.
    - Raymon Anthony Doane received 3.1% of the votes with 11,606 votes.

--The winner of the election was:
+### The winner of the election was:
   Diana DeGette who received 73.8% of the votes and 272,892 votes.

   ## Challenge Overview

-  The additional data provides more depth to the analysis.
+#### The additional data provides more depth to the analysis.

-    - Jefferson had 10.5% of the vote with 38,855 total votes
+ * Jefferson had 10.5% of the vote with 38,855 total votes
-    - Denver had 82.8% of the vote with 306,055 total votes
+ * Denver had 82.8% of the vote with 306,055 total votes
-    - Arapahoe had 6.7% of the vote with 24,801 total votes
+ * Arapahoe had 6.7% of the vote with 24,801 total votes

 Denver had the highest voter turnout of the three counties.

   The final Terminal readout looked like this: